-Here you can find a marina, facilities to work on your boat, paid mooring and a water taxi.
+Here you can find a marina, facilities to work on your boat, paid to moor, and a water taxi.
 It is quiet and inland, making it a popular choice, especially in winter.

-This touristy area is nice for a visit, guided walking tours and musical entertainment.
+This touristy area is excellent for a visit, guided walking tours, and musical entertainment.

-It’s charm lies in its historic streets and aristocratic homes.
-Sometimes it’s difficult to find a place to berth, but the cobblestone streets and quaint cafes make it well worth the effort.
+Its charm lies in its historic streets and aristocratic homes.
+Sometimes it’s challenging to find a place to berth, but the cobblestone streets and quaint cafes make it well worth the effort.

-Full of nice beaches and options for anchorage, the Calas is a popular spot along the southern coast.
-Stop here for swimming, tasty Spanish dishes and fun bars.
+Full of lovely beaches and options for anchorage, the Calas is a popular spot along the southern coast.
+Stop here for swimming, tasty Spanish dishes, and fun bars.

 Cala de Addaya

 This location on the landlocked east coast is quiet and boasts plenty of shelters.
-It has a small marina and is mostly recommended to visit during summer when there is more going on.
+It has a small marina and is mostly recommended to visit during summer when there is more going.